This Site to a Friend

 "The man subsequently arrested, tried and acquitted of the murder was Sir Henry John ‘Jock’ Delves Broughton, cuckolded husband of Erroll’s new lover, Lady Diana.
 The couple had emigrated to Kenya in 1940 to avoid Jock’s debts and an uncomfortable period in England’s history called World War II."
 Read this article for the full sordid details, click here

-10. Sir Donald Charles Cameron (1872-1948) was a British colonial governor and administrator, and he also was a strong opponent of Hugh Cholmondeley, 3rd Lord Delamere and his personal ambitions in Kenya and he wrote an extensive report "Principles of Native Administration and their Application" (now out of print).
+10. Sir Donald Charles Cameron (1872-1948) was a British colonial governor and administrator, and he also was a strong opponent of Hugh Cholmondeley, 3rd Lord Delamere and his personal ambitions to be "The White King of Kenya" and he wrote an extensive report "Principles of Native Administration and their Application" (now out of print).
 Sir Donald Cameron also wrote this excellent book, My Tanganyika Service and Some Nigeria, the material also covers Kenya and the events surrounding the "whites" living in that country.

 In this additional enlightening book by Barbara Bush, Imperialism, Race and Resistance: Africa and Britain, 1919-1945